mobeenabdullah/cb-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+In my refactored code, I made several changes to improve readability and maintainability.
+First, I changed the name of the constant "TRIVIAL_PARTITION_KEY" to "DEFAULT_PARTITION_KEY", which better reflects its purpose.
+Second, I simplified the logic of checking if "event" is defined, and used an early exit strategy to avoid nested if statements.
+Third, I used more descriptive variable names, such as "partitionKey" instead of "candidate" and "eventData" instead of "data".
+Fourth, I moved the type checking and stringifying of the "partitionKey" variable to after it has been assigned a value, reducing unnecessary checks.
+Finally, I formatted the code to be more consistent and easy to read.
+These changes make the code more concise, clear, and easier to maintain.